-The fundamental principle of historic conservation is to mitigate problems affecting degradation.
+The fundamental principle of historic stone conservation is to mitigate problems affecting degradation.
 Conservation treatments should always be applied in a minimally invasive and entirely reversible way, should a better technique become available in the future.
 A thorough assessment of the damage to the stone and the examination of all possible options should always precede the determination of any specific treatment.
 New technologies, such as laser ablation, may offer safer, less invasive, and more environmentally friendly approach to stone conservation.

 Stone conservation requires a of multidisciplinary approach, involving subject matter experts, skilled masons, artists, and craftspeople.
 Our team of stone conservation specialists craft and apply mitigating treatments that are guided by stonework techniques and rigorous conservation processes.